GSA/GSAOpenSourceImplementation/pages/policy.md

 ---

 **2. Background**
 GSA is known for being forward-thinking with implementing new technologies.
 As part of GSA IT’s technical vision, “Be Open,” GSA has taken an open-first approach to data, Application Programming Interfaces (APIs), and source code.
 Specifically, GSA developed a workgroup with representation from multiple technology program offices to identify good processes for publishing open source code.
-Around the same time, OMB published the Federal Source Code Policy, [M-16-21](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf).
-This added importance of creating an agency-wide process of releasing open source code.
+Around the same time, OMB published the Federal Source Code Policy, [M-16-21](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf), which highlighted the importance of creating an agency-wide process of releasing open source code.

 ---